farcasterxyz/protocol/README.md

 ## 7.4 DDOS Attacks
 A DDOS attack is when a malicious Hub spams a target Hub with queries that are expensive to run causing it to stop responding to legitiamate requests and syncing with other Hubs.
 A simple mitigation strategy is to implement IP-based rate limiting that rejects query requests from Hubs when they exceed a threshold.
 More sophisticated DDOS attacks might require aggressive mitigations like whitelisting a set of known peers or relying on infrastructure-level DDOS protection services offered by cloud vendors.

+## 7.5 Replay Attacks
+A replay attack is when a malicious actor stores a copy of a user's message and is able to replay it to cause an action that the user did not intend.
+This attack is possible if a Signer is removed, since it may delete a message that causally removed a prior message from the state.
+Assume Alice added a "hello world" cast with Signer A and then deleted it with Signer B and then proceeded to delete Signer B. At this point, the cast is no longer present on the Hub but neither is the delete message.
+A malicious user with a copy of the "hello world" cast could replay it causing it to be accepted as valid.
+Fortunately, the attack is restricted to replaying previously valid messages and  Alice can issue a remove message from a currently valid signer to nullify it.

 # 8. URIs

 This section is still under development and will cover a schema for URIs supported by Farcaster Message types.

 [^delta-state]: van der Linde, A., Leitão, J., & Preguiça, N. (2016). Δ-CRDTs: Making δ-CRDTs delta-based.
 Proceedings of the 2nd Workshop on the Principles and Practice of Consistency for Distributed Data. https://doi.org/10.1145/2911151.2911163